xdevplatform/Gnip-Trend-Detection/README.md

 formatted time series data for mentions of the "#scotus" hashtag in August-September 2014.
 This file is `example/scotus.txt`.
 In the same directory, there is a configuration file, which specifies what the software will do, including the size of the final time buckets and the trend detection technique and parameter values.

-NOTE: be sure that your current directory is in your Python path.
-For example, run:

-``export PYTHONPATH=`pwd` ``

-from the repository directory.
+This example assumes that you have installed the package, but are working from the repo directory.

 The first step to to use the "rebin" script to get appropriately and evenly sized time buckets.
 Let's use 2-hour buckets and put the output (which is pickled) back in the the example directory.

-`./rebin.py -i example/scotus.txt -o example/scotus.pkl -c example/config.cfg`
+`rebin.py -i example/scotus.txt -o example/scotus.pkl -c example/config.cfg`

 Use the `-v` option to see the raw data.

 Next, we will run the analysis script, which when run alone, should return nothing.
 Remember, all the modeling specification is in the config file.

-`./analyze.py -i example/scotus.pkl -c example/config.cfg`
+`analyze.py -i example/scotus.pkl -c example/config.cfg`

 Use the `-v` option to see the raw data, including the results for *eta*.

 To view results, let's run the plotting after the analysis, both of which are packaged in the plotting script:

-`./plot.py -i example/scotus.pkl -c example/config.cfg`
+`plot.py -i example/scotus.pkl -c example/config.cfg`

 The output PNG should be in the example directory and look like: